-Dress in Thailand is the same as any western country.
-However, if you plan on visiting the temples you must cover your knees and shoulders.
-For this reason make sure to pack appropriately, but if you forget know that there are vendors everywhere selling clothes required to enter the temples.
+Dress in Thailand is similar to any western country.
+Shorts and tank tops are appropriate for walking around (thank goodness when you consider the heat); however, if you plan on visiting the temples you must cover your knees and shoulders.
+For this reason, make sure to pack longer skirts/dresses and t-shirts or scarves to wrap around your shoulders.
+If you happen to forget, there are vendors everywhere that sell appropriate clothes to enter the temples.

-Transportation in Thailand is easy to come by, just be aware of prices and always ask before agreeing to take a taxi, tuktuk, motorbike, etc. Prices can usually be negotiated and if it sounds too expensive – it probably is.
+Transportation in Thailand is easy to come by, just be aware of prices and always ask before agreeing to take a taxi, tuk-tuk, or motorbike.
+Prices can usually be negotiated and if it sounds too expensive – it probably is.
 Tuktuk’s will run you the most money, while motorbikes will be the cheapest.
-Thailand also utilizes Grab, which is the best bang for your buck and will give you the lowest price possible.
+Thailand also utilizes Grab (a ride-sharing app), which is the best bang for your buck and will give you the lowest price possible.

-Grab operates like Uber.
-Download the app beforehand to request a ride upon arrival to Thailand.
-Know that the first ride you pay has to be paid in cash, and every ride thereafter can be paid with the credit card on file.
+Remember to download the app before you get to Thailand so you can easily request a ride once you arrive.
+It’s also important to know that your first ride has to be paid in cash, and every ride thereafter can be paid with the credit card on file.

 Thailand utilizes the Thai Baht.
-At time of writing 1 USD = 31 Baht.
-Make sure to carry cash with you, a lot of restaurants and bars don’t accept credit cards.
+At the time of writing 1 USD = 31.12 Thai Baht.
+Make sure to always have cash on hand because many bars and restaurants don’t accept credit cards.

 Food and Drink

 Thailand is all around a hot and humid destination.
 The hottest months range from March-May; rainy months June-October; and cool months November-February.
-Don’t forget to pack sunscreen!
+Whenever you choose to visit, don’t forget to pack sunscreen!